Solitude-Software-Solutions/.github/profile/README.md

-# Solitude Solutions
+# Solitude Software Solutions

-Welcome to Solitude Solutions, a personal coding sanctuary where rural tranquility meets technological exploration.
+Welcome to Solitude Software Solutions, a personal coding sanctuary where rural tranquility meets technological exploration.

 ## About

-Solitude Solutions is a personal GitHub organization created by a developer who finds inspiration in the quiet of country living.
+Solitude Software Solutions is a personal GitHub organization created by a developer who finds inspiration in the quiet of country living.
 It's a space for exploring interesting ideas, building useful tools, and learning through doing.

 ## Current Project: OstrichDB